-Join Sean Adams for an in-depth discussion in this video Challenge: Designing an announcement, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Challenge: Designing an announcement, part of Layout and Composition: Marketing Collateral.

 …In this challenge, you'll have the assignment to…design an announcement that introduces a new employee.…Again, I'll provide the content.…Your objectives for this challenge include creating…an announcement that is fitting for the subject…matter and feels like a custom design,…not an off-the-shelf design from the stationery store.…Remember to do your study with multiple options, try a…layout, add a page and make another and so on.…